pmodels/acclaim/README.md

 * OSU Microbenchmarks (Tested with v7.5.1)
 	* Installed automatically by `setup.py`

+We recommend creating a Python virtual environment to install the Python dependencies.

 ## Setup

 To setup the ACCLAiM tool, run the provided setup script `setup.py` with the following arguments: